Administrative Procedure 205

 The Division recognizes that studying controversial issues is an integral part of student learning and is important in preparing students to participate responsibly in a democratic and pluralistic society.
 The study of controversial issues provides students with opportunities to develop the ability to think clearly, to reason logically, to open-mindedly and respectfully examine different points of view, and to make sound judgments.
 The Division respects the rights of parents and students to request to be exempt from such instruction without judgment.

 are those topics that are publicly sensitive and upon which there is no consensus of values or beliefs.
-They include topics on which reasonable people may sincerely disagree (e.g., religion and human sexuality).
+They include topics on which reasonable people may sincerely disagree—such as religion and human sexuality.

-are those resources used in the classroom or available in the library that may be sensitive to certain individuals based on their values and beliefs.
+are those resources used in the classroom or available in the learning commons/library that may be sensitive to certain individuals based on their values and beliefs.

 - Information regarding controversial issues must:

 - be of an informative nature;